leungwensen/pastry/README.md

     var PT = require('pastry');

-### do not want the whole all pieces of pastry
+### if you don't want to eat the whole pastry

-you can get some pieces of it like this:
+you can get pieces of it like this:

     $ cd /path/to/pastry
     $ ./bin/js/concat.js -f array,json -t /path/to/target-file.js -m

-and then you have a piece of pastry with array and json functions only! good for health, doesn't it?
+and then you will have a piece of pastry with array and json functions only! good for health, isn't it?

 to know a little bit more about the DIY thing, just: